MicrosoftDocs/azure-devops-docs/docs/package/concepts/views.md

 ---
-title: Views on VSTS feeds
+title: Views on Azure DevOps Services feeds
-description: Release views enable continuous integration and delivery of NuGet and npm packages in Package Management for VSTS and Team Foundation Server ms.assetid: 28527A09-8025-4615-A746-9D213CF8202C ms.prod: devops ms.technology: devops-artifacts
+description: Release views enable continuous integration and delivery of NuGet and npm packages in Azure Artifacts for Azure DevOps Services and Team Foundation Server ms.assetid: 28527A09-8025-4615-A746-9D213CF8202C ms.prod: devops ms.technology: devops-artifacts